Standard Grease

 Preservatives

 The corrosion protection oil used is compatible and miscible with most mineral oil-based greases and oils.
 When using synthetic lubricants and consistency enhancers other than lithium (complex) soap, check compatibility.
-If incompatible, consult myonic for further procedures.
+If incompatible, please consult myonic for further procedures.

 | Mineral oil | Synth. hydrocarbon | Ester oil | Polyglycol | Silicon oil (Methyl) | Perfluoralkyl ether | Silicon oil (Phenyl) | Polyphenyl ether oil | |